sahin88/password-app/readme.md

 # Password app

-The purpose of this script saving password in sqlite db
+The purpose of this script saving password in postgresql

 ### Prerequisites